Exposure Effects on Count Outcomes with Observational Data, with Application to Incarcerated Women: Discussion

+While motivated by the WIHS data, these methods are applicable for estimating an exposure effect based on observational data in a variety of settings when the outcome of interest is a count, potentially subject to overdispersion or data heaping.
 The results in this manuscript apply to causal mean ratios, i.e., the ratios of counterfactual mean counts over a fixed period of time.
-Future research could consider extending these methods to allow for inference about rate ratios in settings where follow-up time varies across individuals.
+When follow-up time varies across members of the population, an alternative estimand to the causal mean ratio is the causal rate ratio, i.e., the ratio of counterfactual rates under exposure and no exposure.
+Rates can be estimated using various methods, including similar modeling approaches to those used for counts, but incorporating an offset to account for varied follow-up time.
+Therefore, it should be straightforward to adapt the methods in this paper to allow for inference about rate ratios in settings where follow-up time varies across individuals.
 These methods could be further extended to accommodate more complex data heaping structures.
-Semiparametric or non-parametric methods, e.g., using machine learning, could also be considered to relax the parametric modeling assumptions of the estimators considered here.
+Semiparametric or non-parametric methods, e.g., using targeted maximum likelihood estimation or machine learning, could also be considered to relax the parametric modeling assumptions of the estimators considered here.
 Methods are also needed to estimate causal estimands when the exposure is a count potentially subject to data heaping.